 1974 was one of the top Years in Album Rock history.
 Another year of tough choices every week.
 So many great ones to choose from.

-We hope you’ll tune in the evening of Sunday, December 15th for “Burn”, the eighth studio album by Deep Purple.
+We hope you’ll tune in the evening of Sunday, January 26th, for “Venus And Mars”, the fourth studio album by the British–American rock band Wings.

-Tune In and Turn On the evening of Sunday, December 15th and every Sunday evening at 8:00 PM for The GOAT'S "The Long Play with Al Neff.”
+Tune In and Turn On The evening of Sunday, January 26th, and every Sunday evening at 8:00 PM for The GOAT'S "The Long Play with Al Neff.”